pfgithub/scpl/docs/actions/getdistance.md

 - `Driving`
 - `Walking`
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFGetDistanceUnitPickerParameter